 Most addicts and alcoholics are in a state of sadness and depression and don’t value their lives.
 They need their fix and will steal and lie to those they care about in order to get it.
 Remember, this is a self centered disease.
 Alcoholics are self centered in the extreme.

 Addicts have inflated egos and have a hard time admitting that they have a problem.
 Their first instinct usually is defiance when confronted with their problem.
 They have a self delusion that they can still control their disease of addiction.

 They must surrender before they can change and get sober.
 When I say addicts must “surrender” I mean they need to be willing to give up their old life and begin working on a new one by working the 12 steps.

 A family Drug Intervention can help get an addict to surrender.
 An intervention is an attempt planned ahead of time by an addicts family or friends.
 It usually involves a drug or alcohol intervention professional.
 If you are unfamiliar with the process I recommend you watch an episode of the TV Show Intervention to get a better understanding.

 During the intervention the addict becomes aware of how much damage they have done to themselves and those they love.
 Family and friends share with the addict how destructive their actions have been and their effect on people.
 They also express the serious damage the addiction is doing to the addict.

 Family members and friends should be ready to prepare themselves emotionally before the intervention.
 They have lots of built up anger and resentment towards the addict and need to be careful to not let their emotions get the best of them.

-If the addict refuses to go into a treatment program and get help, some of the consequences as a an example could be
+Addicts generally will not accept treatment until they are presented with an ultimatum.
+If the addict refuses to go into a treatment program and get help, some of the consequences as a an example could be:

 - Loss of financial support, cutting them off